J-O-B/manage-my-web/readme.md

     Meeting Room:

-    Providing a browser based meeting room to meet with clients and discuss progressions in their order.
+    Providing a browser based meeting room to meet with clients and discuss progress in their order, or discuss strategies with members.
 <br>

-    Automated Page Development:
+    Automated Web Page Development:

-    An app that will allow users who purchase front end websites have their website automatically built on specific templates.
+    This feature is almost functional, and uses a rest api that I have created in an external flask application, to take in user data, such as website name and other features, before generating a website pack.
+This pack includes a static html document, as well as the relevant CSS and Javascript.

 ------------------